 I love this quote.
 I heard it this past Sunday evening by Miss Coco Peru in her live-streamed program.

-Every step of coming out later in life, and I use the term coming out as an umbrella for everything a man goes through once they admit to themselves that they are gay or bi, triggers fear.
-Often not just a little bit of fear, but potentially big, overpowering, stop you in your tracks fear.
+Every step of coming out later in life, and I use the term coming out like an umbrella for everything a man goes through once they admit to themselves that they are gay or by, triggers fear.
+Often Not just a little bit of fear, but potentially big, overpowering, stop you in your tracks fear.

 I remember obsessing about coming out to certain people.
 I scripted what I wanted to say to them.
-I got clear on my message as well as what I was not willing to talk about.
+I got clear on my message.
+I thought about what I was not willing to talk about.
 I thought about how I might react to things I imagined they might say.
-All through this process my mind threw up a hundred barriers to coming out wrapped in fear.
+All thought this process my mind threw up a hundred barriers wrapped in fear.

 My fear was not real or rational.
-My fears could often be traced back to my own internalized homophobia or shame that I felt about my homosexuality.
-Years of being in the closet does not prepare you to easily move past your fears.
+My fears could often be traced back to my own internalized homophobia or shame I still felt about my homosexuality.
+Year of being in the closet does not prepare you to easily move past your fears.

 I had some big goals that helped mitigate my fear.
 I had a goal of finding love with a man.
-I did not want to come out for anything less than love.
+I did not want to come out for any less than love.
 I was not coming out to sit alone in an apartment and grow old.
-I wanted to find a partner, who I loved and who loved me.
-I also wanted an active, engaged life in the LGBTQ community.
+I wanted to find a partner, who I loved, and who loved me.
+I also wanted an active, engaged life in the gay community.
 I wanted to join the board of an LGBTQ organization and be open as to why their cause mattered to me.
-I wanted to bring a male date to a work related event — my company at the time often bought tables at fundraising events and offered the tickets to employees.
-These big goals and many more smaller goals helped me push past and through my fear.
+I wanted to bring a male date to a work-related event — my company at the time often bought tables at fundraising events and offered the tickets to employees.
+These big goals and many smaller goals helped me drive through my fear.

 I also learned that on the other side of my fear was joy.
-After each coming out I felt stronger, happier, more empowered and often joyful.
-I also saw coming out as a way to combat internalized homophobia and shame.
-Often I did not even see the shame or homophobia until I tried to take a step forward and was met with my own fear.
+After each coming out I felt stronger, happier, more empowered, and often joyful.
+I saw coming out as a way to combat internalized homophobia and shame.
+Often I did not even see the shame or homophobia until I tried to take a step forward and were met with fear.
 Behind the fear was often internalized homophobia or shame masking as fear.